- Understanding Hair Oils

 -

 Moisture retention: These oils penetrate the hair and help restore moisture balance, particularly in dry or porous hair.
-They aid to retain moisture, keeping the hair from becoming dry or brittle.
+They aid in retaining moisture, keeping the hair from becoming dry or brittle.

 -